All Episodes

 Why should you be able to do that without some dictate from the government?

-If you're gonna sit here and tell me that these Wall Street guys deserve to get screwed like this because that's taxpayer money and they're being bailed out and no way we want them to then.
+If you're going to sit here and tell me that these Wall Street guys deserve to get screwed like this because that's taxpayer money and they're being bailed out in that way, we want them to do something.

-Last night saw 52% of the people of this country receive some sort of check from the government at some point, which means that 52% of you might someday have to sit there and follow the dictates of this tyrannical regime called the Obama administration.
+Last I saw, 52% of the people of this country receive some sort of check from the government at some point, which means that 52% of you might someday have to sit there and follow the dictates of this tyrannical regime called the Obama administration.

 How about General Motors and Chrysler?